-In this lesson, students will explore the impact female scientists have on respiration.
+In this lesson, students will explore the impact female scientists have had on what we know about respiration.
 Aerobic respiration should be taught before doing this lesson.
 Students will discover the impact Gerty Cori has had on our understanding of respiration.
 Students will determine how the alternative pathway cells perform respiration under environmental conditions that lack oxygen.
 Students will evaluate the impact that the environment can have on the rate of respiration.

 How have female scientists shaped science today?
 What happens to our bodies when our cells do not receive an adequate amount of oxygen?

-Students listen to the Gerty Cori pages read from the book, Women in Science.
+Students read several pages about Gerty Cori from the book Women in Science.

 Students explore what it feels like when muscles switch to anaerobic respiration.

 Students participate in an interactive discussion on aerobic and anaerobic respiration.

 Students complete a yeast lab connected to anaerobic respiration.

 Students summarize, compare, contrast, and evaluate respiration effects due to hormones.